 Although buses provide numerous benefits to the community, they also present certain hazards.
 These large vehicles can be difficult to maneuver.
 Bus operators must take appropriate care to protect their passengers and everyone else on the road.
 If you were injured in an accident involving a bus, you need the help of a skilled injury attorney with experience winning against these large bus companies.

 Founding Partner Jon Ostroff is not afraid to take on the largest bus companies in the world.
 In a past case, he recovered $21.3 million against Greyhound Bus Company after a driver fell asleep and crashed a bus full of passengers.
-If you or a loved one were hurt in a collision involving one of these vehicles, speak with a Reading bus accident lawyer from Ostroff Injury Law.
+If you or a loved one were hurt in a collision involving one of these vehicles, speak with a Reading bus accident lawyer from Ostroff Godshall Injury and Accident Lawyers.
 We will fight to get you the compensation you deserve.

 Proving Negligence After an Accident in Reading

 When seeking compensation for injuries suffered in an accident from an at-fault party, you must prove that the other person or company was negligent.
 Negligence occurs when someone fails to act in a reasonable way and causes you harm.